thomasdenney/ObjectiveGumbo/README.md

 ObjectiveGumbo is a set of classes that make it easier to interact with Gumbo, Google's HTML5 parsing library (written in C), from Objective-C.

-## Examples

-Examples were originally packaged with ObjectiveGumbo, however in order to avoid it getting bloated I've moved them into a separate repository.
-For examples for iOS and OSX please now go to my [OG-Demos repository](https://github.com/programmingthomas/OG-Demos).

 ## Compilation
 The current recommended method for adding ObjectiveGumbo to your iOS project (currently not supported for OSX) is to install it via [CocoaPods](http://cocoapods.org/).
 You can do that by adding the following to your Podfile and running `pod install`: